Conservation and Resource Studies

 Admission to the Major

-Advice on admission for freshmen and transfer students can be found on the Rausser College of Natural Resources Admissions Guide website or Prospective Student website.
-Freshman students may apply directly to the major, or they may select the Rausser College's undeclared option and declare the major by the end of their fourth semester.
+Advice on admission for freshmen and transfer students can be found on the Rausser College of Natural Resources Admissions Guide page or the Prospective Student website.
+Freshman students may apply directly to the major, or they may select the Rausser College undeclared option and declare the major by the end of their fourth semester.
 Transfer students may apply directly to the major through the UC application.

-Information for current Berkeley students who would like to declare the major after admission, including information on a change of major or change of college, please see Chapter 6 of the Rausser College of Natural Resources Undergraduate Student Handbook.
+Information for current Berkeley students who would like to declare the major after admission, including information on a change of major or change of college, please see chapter 6 of the Rausser College Undergraduate Student Handbook.

 Honors Program

-Students with a GPA of 3.6 or higher may enroll in Rausser College's honors program (H196) once they have reached upper division standing.
+Students with a cumulative grade point average (GPA) of 3.6 or higher may enroll in the Rausser College of Natural Resources honors program (H196) once they have reached upper-division standing.
 To fulfill the program requirements, students design, conduct, and report on an individual research project working with a faculty sponsor.
-For further information on registering for the honors symposium and on honors requirements, please see Rausser College's website.
+For further information on the honors program, please see the Rausser website, https://nature.berkeley.edu/honors.